COVESA/akm/akm/documentation/content/principles/_index.md

   - The front passenger HVAC station can indicate that it is a HVAC station.
   - The rear driver-side door can indicate that it is a cabin door.
 - Peer-to-peer associations
-  - The Vehicle.Speed metric can indicate that its feature of interest is the Vehicle, and that its property is Speed.
+  - The VehicleTravel.Speed metric can indicate that its feature of interest is VehicleTravel, and that its property is Speed.
   - The Speed property can indicate that its default unit of measurement is kilometer per hour, and that its data type is float.

 ## Atomic